rmcafee/discord_ex/README.md

 			self_deaf: false}
 	})

-2) Now in your handler you can access the voice client and voice controller in your handlers state.
-You also ge the side effect of having the bot's guild_id in your state as well:
+2) Now in your handler you can access the voice client in your handlers state.

 * state[:voice_client]
-* state[:voice_controller]
-* state[:guild_id]

 **If you want to seperate your voice client from the general client:**